 Make lace mason jars for a fun spring project!
 You can add lace to jars with Mod Podge for home decor or party/wedding favors.

-I have a good friend that is getting married in about a month, and she’s recruited to help me with some wedding favors.
+I have a good friend that is getting married in about a month, and she’s recruited to help me with some wedding crafts.
 With the warmer weather around here, I’ve been in spring crafts mode – so I knew exactly what I wanted to do for her favors, and it included some florals, birds, and happy colors!

 Once you go onto their site and see the gift boxes, lace, ribbons, flowers, fabric bags, tape, ribbon, etc . . . if you don’t immediately pass out, you’ll certainly want to get creative right away.